ttsiodras/MiniForth/README.md

 - **test-valgrind**: Same, but with Valgrind.

+- **test-simulator**: Spawns `simavr` and sends the entire test scenario shown above to it - while showing the responses received from it.

 - **test-arduino**: Sends the entire test scenario shown above to an Arduino Uno connected to the port specified in `config.mk` and shows the responses received over that serial port.